- What is UVC?

 One of the reasons for our existence was our ability to overcome the problems associated with conventional UVC products used in HVAC equipment.
 Essentially, Steril-Aire UVC Emitters have no limits in HVAC equipment, they were designed specifically for that use.
-Rules of thumb are 170 degrees Fahrenheit (77celsius), 99% RH and 1000 fpm (5.08 mps) respectively but contact the factory.
+The rule of thumb are 170 degrees Fahrenheit (77celsius), 99% RH and 1000 fpm (5.08 mps) respectively.

-When used for mould and IAQ (Indoor Air Quality) control and when we look at what we are trying to accomplish, you can make the best case for running them continuously.
+When used for mould and IAQ control and when we look at what we are trying to accomplish, we can make the best case for running them continuously.
 Also, when we look at the tube performance, they run longer when run continuously.
 So where possible, run them continuously.

 Mould in ducts is the result of available spores (usually from the coil), nutrient, and boundary moisture.
 Nutrients can be reduced by using high efficiency filters.
 A mechanical form of dew point control can reduce available moisture.
 Neither of these measures will stop intermittent activity in the duct work.
 What can be done is to eliminate the source of spores by applying UVC.
 As their activity is self limiting , eliminating the source of spores will significantly reduce the ultimate activity within the ductwork.

 Using the Steril-Aire application methodology degrades organic build-up in coils.
 Two things happen:

 1. The pressure drop across the coil will decline to “as built”, which is on average some 28% for a coil 5 years and older.

 2. The air leaving wet and dry bulbs drop significantly.